 6. Reconnect with your spouse happily

 How to reconnect with your spouse?
 In order to do that you have to first understand what is the root cause of unhappiness in your relationship.
-If you can work on that and eliminate it then nothing can stop you from reconnecting and finding your happiness.
+If you can work on that and eliminate it, then nothing can stop you from reconnecting and finding your happiness.
+When looking to find things to do with your spouse to reconnect, try to think of things that made you both happy.

 7. Reconnect with your spouse logically